 [Cain is] smart and glib and shallow — a true American provincial who wears his ignorance of foreign affairs as an attribute.
 But, once again, I have to understand that this is a political Animal Planet show and others might find his simplicity attractive.

 Cohen (from whom I’m by now getting a clear “cat person” vibe) continues:

 Newt Gingrich, Rick Santorum and Ron Paul — I saw nothing I had not seen before.
 But I cannot catch the right-wing scents, the lift of the tail, the dropping of the head — all the signs that can suddenly turn a nonentity into an alpha candidate.
 It seemed to me that Mitt Romney was that person, but what do I know?
 Every dog has his day.

 Cohen’s column might have been improved had he compared the debates and the whole competing for the presidency thing to a specific show on the Animal Planet cable channel; there are many, and not all are canine-centric (“My Cat from Hell,” “Hillbilly Handfishin”).
 Like, perhaps, “Puppies vs. Babies,” which will debut this Saturday night and is promoted as follows:

 From cute and cuddly to adorable, hilarious and outrageous, newborns and zooborns are the most fussed over subjects on the Internet, and America just can’t get enough of them!
 But the question remains: who is the best?
 Puppies vs. Babies finds out through three rounds of playful competition.
 We’re taking the vote to the masses and settling this showdown once and for all!

-Now that’s a “political Animal Planet show.”Liz Cox Barrett is a freelance writer and graphic designer in Kalispell, Montana.
-She worked as a newspaper journalist in Denver and Kalispell for 20 years.
+Now that’s a “political Animal Planet show.”Liz Cox Barrett is a writer at CJR.